Babilonia-PE/ios/README.md

 ## UI development

 All screens (`UIViewController`s) and views (`UIView`s) are **code-based**.
 There is **NO nib files (`.storyboard`s or `.xib`s)** in the project!
 UI is done via code.

+## Ensure Permissions

+Make sure the script is executable.
+You can do this from the Terminal at your project's location:

+chmod +x `scripts/scripts/run-swiftlint.sh`
+chmod +x `scripts/scripts/copy-config.sh`